RESEARCH APPROACH

 Material agency in spatial formations

-Vulcanized fiber is a little known, cellulose-based material, produced in sheets.
+Vulcanized fiber is a little-known, cellulose-based material produced in sheets.
 Besides a good ecological balance, this material is durable, strong, and lightweight, offering significant potential for architectural application.
 Of special interest is the material’s natural deformation as a result of the drying process.
-It not only produces a distinct, natural form aesthetics, but also a potentially improved structural performance as well as an ambiguous functionality and spatial quality.
-In this context it is essential to examine the levels of control between form definition and a self-forming process.
-The project builds on developments in paper-based construction and aims at investigating the aesthetic, functional, spatial, and constructive potential of plant-based vulcanized fiber, used as building components in architecture.
-Understanding the distinct characteristics of parts and the emerging implication for potential correlations is the basis for a bottom-up method of designing spatial structures.
+It not only produces a distinct, natural form aesthetics but also a potentially improved structural performance as well as an ambiguous functionality and spatial quality.
+In this context, it is essential to examine the levels of control between form definition and a self-forming process.
+The project builds on developments in paper-based construction and aims to investigate the aesthetic, functional, spatial, and constructive potential of plant-based vulcanized fiber used as building components in architecture.
+Understanding the distinct characteristics of parts and the emerging implications for potential correlations is the basis for a bottom-up method of designing spatial structures.
 Hereby, natural-physical phenomena are combined with a hybrid working method of digital and analog techniques – to formulate a contemporary articulation of sustainable architecture.

 By following the dynamic properties of the distinct material to conceptualize architectural environments, this research aims at activating a new resource in architecture and expanding the aesthetic, functional and spatial norms of a sustainable building culture beyond utilitarianism.